 After the car has been cleaned, it’s time to begin sanding.
 An air sander (preferably a dual-action sander) should be used to remove the old paint from the car.

 This kind of sander will not cause body damage because it removes paint without digging like other sanders and grinders.

 Every trace of paint must be removed to create a perfect palette for your new paint job.
-Automotive detailing tape or even duct tape can be used to cover and protect other parts of the car, including plastic moldings and windows.
+Automotive detailing tape or masking tape can be used to cover and protect other parts of the car, including plastic moldings and windows.